saadahmed9/Photo-Editor/README.md

 ### 1. Copy Model Files
 Move model files to `backend/photo_editing_api/media/models/`.
+For FFMPEG, perform the following steps as mentioned
-- In Windows : Copy the ffmpeg.exe from cse611-fall-2023-team-photoedting\backend\photo_editing_api\media to cse611-fall-2023-team-photoedting\backend\photo_editing_api\venv\Scripts
+- In Windows :
+    - Download the release version of ffmpeg via the link - https://www.gyan.dev/ffmpeg/builds/ffmpeg-release-essentials.7z
+    - Extract, copy to any location of your choice and copy the path to the bin folder (Eg - C:\ffmpeg\bin)
+    - In Start menu, search for Environment Variables (User / System) and Edit PATH variable to include the above ffmpeg bin path
+    - Restart the Terminal and verify ffmpeg command runs successfully.
-- In linux : sudo apt install ffmpeg (To be confimed)
+- In linux : sudo apt install ffmpeg

 ### 2. Navigate to Project Directory
 Open your terminal or PowerShell and navigate using: